anantadhia/sosmedNextjsLearn/README.md

-## project to learn Firebase, NextJs, and Tailwindcss
+## project to learn Firebase, NextJs, and Tailwindcss, also of course CRUD